Page Contents – Click to navigate

 What is a Property Bond?

-Property bonds, or property investment bonds to be more precise, offer a new way for investors to profit from the early stages of a development project.
-They allow investors to offer their capital as a loan to the development company in exchange for a fixed rate of interest over a set period of time.
+Property bonds are sometimes called property investment bonds and they offer a new way for investors to profit from the early stages of a development project.
+They allow investors to offer their capital as a loan to the development company in exchange for a fixed rate of return over a set period of time.

 More and more property development companies are now issuing bonds to raise the required capital needed to start a development project.
 Some companies use bonds to raise the full amount for the entire development cost but usually, responsible developers will diversify their borrowing across various financial instruments and platforms, only using bonds to fund a small part of the project.